Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/612082-SubmissionProcessValidationPhase.md

 ---

 > ### During the Validation phase (August 2 - August 20), you are only expected to submit your segementation files.
+Validation submissions are due August 20 @ 23:59 Eastern Time.
 We will **not be accepting** docker containers until August 20.

 ## **1. Create a Synapse Project**